Skip to main content

 4. Click Save.

-The theme block handles SDK initialization, service worker registration, push prompt display, user identification (push subscription, login, newsletter signup), and tag syncing.
+The theme block handles SDK initialization, service worker registration, push prompt display, user identification (push subscription, login, newsletter signup), and tag syncing for identified users.

 5